ioistired/reactor-bot/README.rst

 And then copy data/config.example.json to data/config.json and fill out the appropriate values in the database section and all the other sections.

-Now just :code:`pip install . -r requirements.txt`, preferably inside a venv.
+Now just :code:`pip install -e .`, preferably inside a venv.
 And finally, to run the bot, you do :code:`python -m reactor_bot`.

 Compatibility